grain-lang/grain/stdlib/array.md

 find : (fn: (a => Bool), array: Array<a>) => Option<a>
 ```

-Finds the first element in an array that satifies the given condition.
+Finds the first element in an array that satisfies the given condition.

 Parameters: